The American Graduate University of Positive Psychology Washington DC

 - If you are 35 or older and with a bachelor's degree, you may be eligible to enroll in the PhD Program.

-- Accreditation by the American Positive Psychology Association (www.positivepsych.us) and the U.S. Commission for Higher Education Accreditation (fidla.org).
-Both of these bodies are recognized by the U. S. Department of Education.
+- Accreditation by the American Positive Psychology Association (www.positivepsych.us), The U.S. Commission for Higher Education Accreditation (fidla.org), and The American Board of Standards (www.abstandards.org).
+ALL three of these bodies are recognized by the U. S. Department of Education.

 - The Science of Positive Psychology has replaced traditional psychology as the best means by which people can create flourishing lives.